quadzzz/book-exercises/chapter-04-exercises/exercise-3/README.md

 - commits changes within staging area
 - saves a snapshot of the files in the repository database
 - -m is an informative message explaining what changes that commit makes to the repo

+` just seeing what a single backtick renders `